mattvenn/hackspace-power-controller/README.md

 * Presenting an inducted user's RFID card will authenticate.
 * Simple menu system to scroll through available tools and start/stop them.
 * Never switch off/time out the connected machine in case it's a long job.
+* Allow an inducted user to end another user's session in case they left it running accidentally.
-* Pull validated users once per hour and store locally in case internet is unavailable.
+* Pull tools & validated users once per hour and store locally in case internet is unavailable.
 * If internet is unavailable discard usage logging.
 Possible to add a queue later.

 # Electrical